 There are four price plans for 3dcart, with the cheapest being the ‘startup store’ plan, which comes in at $19 per month, and only $9 per month for the first 6 months.
 For this, you can list up to 100 products and enjoy unlimited bandwidth.
 A Facebook store and Mobile store are offered as well as a desktop version.
 The ‘basic store’ plan and above support unlimited products and plenty more features which can come in handy as you grow.

 Take a Trial

-There is a 15-day trial, which you can use to see whether the store is a good option for you, and it’s easy to swap between tiers, too, so you can start with the smaller package, migrate your current shopping cart over, and then upgrade at a later date if it turns out to be necessary.
+There is a 15-day trial, which you can use to see whether the store is a good option for you, and it’s easy to swap between tiers, too, so you can start with the smaller plan, migrate your current shopping cart over, and then upgrade at a later date if it turns out to be necessary.
 There is no need to mess with complicated hosting or to worry about patching the script – everything is handled for you.

 Importing Your Data

 Perhaps the best feature of 3d cart is how easy it is to move over product data – and look and feel – from other platforms.
 You can export the product listings from most major ecommerce packages, and then transfer it to 3dcart with a few clicks of the mouse, saving you endless hours of typing and uploading pictures.